openmelody/mt-plugin-theme-manager/README.md

 users allowing them to more easily apply and customize a theme.
 Furthermore, it virtually eliminates the need for end users to edit or worry about templates.

+Using Theme Manager as an end user is known as "Production Mode."

 ## What Theme Manager Does for Designers

+Designers can speed theme creation with the "Designer and Developer Mode."
+Currently, the advantages of this mode are small (see the next section, Eliminate Burdensome "Template Refreshing")

+Use the Designer and Developer Mode system-wide by visiting System > Plugins > Theme Manager > Settings and selecting Designer and Developer Mode.

 ### Eliminate Burdensome "Template Refreshing"